Enhancing Long Video Generation Consistency without Tuning: Methods

 \subsection{Temporal Attention Reweighting}

 \textbf{Observations from Temporal Self Attention} As mentioned in Section~\ref{sec:longvdm}, generated long videos often exhibit frame-to-frame inconsistencies.
 Here, we examine the frequency characteristics of these inconsistencies and delve into the denoising networks to explore intermediate variables correlated with them.
 In the 2D+1D structure introduced in Section~\ref{sec:vdm}, the temporal attention plays a critical role in capturing the correlation across frames.
-Thus, we analyze the attention scores of the temporal attention modules in consistent and inconsistent part of the generated videos.
+Thus, we analyze the attention scores of the temporal attention modules of the consistent and inconsistent parts of the generated videos.

 We adopt a $310$-frame video clip generated using FIFO-Diffusion~\citep{kim2024fifo} as a representative example.
 As shown in Fig.~\ref{fig:motion_analysis}, the video displays sudden appearances of objects and abrupt scene changes in some frames.
 We apply \ac{dstft} to the video to analyze the signal in the frequency domain, and examine the temporal attention scores during generation.
 We make the following observations: (1) The inconsistent part has substantially more power at the highest few frequencies bands in its \ac{dstft} spectrum.
 In contrast, the power of the consistent part concentrates on relatively low-frequency part of the spectrum.
 (2) The temporal attention scores disproportionately concentrate along the diagonal for the inconsistent generated frames, unlike that in the consistent frames.
 This suggests that an excessive focus on the diagonal in the temporal attention can be a contributing factor to these inconsistencies.